Apoloundifinied/AutoGroupPy/README.md

 ---

 ## 📜 Licença
-Este projeto está sob a licença MIT – sinta-se livre para modificar e usar para estudos.
+Este projeto está sob a licença Apoloundifinied and Snnow